-The Trust will make a distribution to each Unitholder of a Series on a quarterly basis.
+The Trust will make a distribution to each Unitholder on a quarterly basis.
 For each quarter ending March 31, June 30 and September 30, the Manager will distribute an amount it deems appropriate.
-Such quarterly distributions (for March 31, June 30, and September 30) will be paid in arrears on the 15th day following the quarter to which the distribution relates.
+Such quarterly distributions (for March 31, June 30 and September 30) will be irrevocably payable as of the applicable Calculation Date on the Units outstanding on such

+Calculation Date, and will be paid in arrears on or before the 15th day following the end of the quarter to which the distribution relates.